Farrier; application for admission to the farriery examination and state recognition.

 The state recognition as a farrier can be applied for at the responsible authority if the proof of the successfully passed farrier examination is presented.

 A farrier, officially called a farrier in Germany, is a specialist in the care (cutting out) and shoeing of animal hooves with horseshoes or other materials.
 He also traditionally makes the horseshoes and horseshoe nails himself in the forging process or adapts the horseshoes to the shape of the hoof.
 The work also includes the treatment of injured and diseased hooves.

 Anyone wishing to learn the profession of farrier needs to have completed vocational training.
 The training is structured as follows:

 - Practical work in farriery: at least 24 months

 - Farriery examination: after the preparatory course

-An application for participation in a preparatory course at the State Farrier School Schwaiganger can be made during the period of practical activity (the majority of the practical activity should already have been completed.)
+An application for participation in a preparatory course at the state farriery school Schwaiganger can be made during the period of practical work (the majority of the practical work should already have been completed.)
 The application for participation in the course must be made in writing (informally).
 For the duration of the course, a confirmation of membership with a health insurance company must be submitted.

 Contents of the shoeing examination